addiks/symfony_rdm/Resources/docs/WHY.md

 Symfony-RDM – Helper for using the Rich Domain Model in Symfony
 ===================================

-## Why this bundle was implemented
+This document is a detailed explanation of why this project was implemented.
+Maybe it helps you to decide if you want to use it or not.
+(It definitely helps me keeping my head straight by writing all this stuff down.)

-This project was implemented because I think there are still some missing pieces for one to be able to **effectively** perform domain driven design in software based on the symfony/doctrine2 framework(s) without the constant drive of falling back to the anti-pattern of [anemic-domain-model][2] (please do read this link).
+TL;DR: This project was implemented because I think there are still some missing pieces for one to be able to **effectively** perform domain driven design in software based on the symfony/doctrine2 framework(s) without the constant drive of falling back to the anti-pattern of [anemic-domain-model][2] (please do read this link).

 [2]: https://martinfowler.com/bliki/AnemicDomainModel.html

+If that didn't clear up things (and i don't expect it to), keep on reading.
+And if you know more about DDD then me and realize that the following is just a big pile of crap, please let me know.

+## A few definitions and context first

+In order to understand the purpose of this project you first need to understand the context in which it operates and the definitions and axioms it is developed under.
+Most importantly what domain-driven-design is (or at least how i understand it).
+So let's begin with a few definitions:

+With "domain" i mean a domain of knowledge, an area of expertise.
+Such a domain could be of any field, but in most cases they refer to foreign (non-programming-related) fields of knowledge.

+A software that tries to _purposefully_ embed knowlege of a specific domain by emulating parts of that domain is therefore called domain-driven software.
+The knowledge of the domain drives the development of that kind of software.
+Prime-candidates for such domain-driven software could be accounting-software, web-shops, a ticket-system or a system to simulate how particles behave in space.
+Everything that emulates some part of (mental or physical) reality.
+You _could_ develop any software domain-driven, but it makes IMHO more sense for high-level, non-techy cases like the ones mentioned above then for low-level or performance-critical software like hardware-drivers, 3D-graphics-engines, operating-systems or the likes.

+The people who know a lot about the domain are called domain-experts.
+These are (non-technical) people that help the developer understand how the domain works.
+These domain-experts could be logisticians, accounters, doctors, physicists, mechanics or anyone that understands the domain better than the developer.
+In many cases the project-owners are the domain-experts.

+An important concept in DDD is that of the "model".
+A domain-model is a description of the part of the domain that you or your software cares about.
+It is a mind-map that contains all the rules, processes and definitions that the developer must know about to develop the software.
+Such a model could be expressed in text, diagrams, speech or (as many prefer) in executable code.

+## The problem this project tries to solve

 In domain driven design you are supposed to put your domain logic into their semantically designated domain objects.
 To put it simply: Put customer related logic in the customer related domain objects.
 These domain objects may be entities,